HyezNee/3D/README.md

 # 3D: Diffusion Deception Detector

 Project for DATA302, Basic Computer Vision and Applications.
+We aim to find the best model structure to distinguish diffusion-generated fake images from real ones.

+---

 🎆 v1.
 3d_project.ipynb: code for testing pretrained models. no fine-tuning.